-For the metric successful enrollment, the main student populations experiencing disproportionate impact are Black/African American, Latinx/Hispanic, and first-generation college students.
+For the metric completion of transfer level math and English, the main student populations experiencing disproportionate impact are Black/African American, Latinx/Hispanic, and first-generation college students.

 Student Groups Outcomes by 2024-2025 Black/African American Increase by 1100% (i.e., 11) the completion of transfer level math and English for Black/African American students.
 Latinx/Hispanic Increase by 53.5% (i.e., 46) the completion of transfer level math and English for Latinx/Hispanic students First-Generation Increase by 114.8% (i.e., 62) the completion of transfer level math and English for first-generation college students.